sungcheolkim78/sungcheolkim78.github.io/_publications/2020-01-01-Dynamical-processes-of-interstitial-diffusion-in-a-two-dimensional-colloidal-crystal.md

 paperurl: 'https://www.pnas.org/doi/abs/10.1073/pnas.1918097117'
 citation: ' Sung-Cheol Kim,  Lichao Yu,  Alexandros Pertsinidis,  Xinsheng Ling, &quot;Dynamical processes of interstitial diffusion in a two-dimensional colloidal crystal.&quot; Proceedings of the National Academy of Sciences, 2020.'
 ---
-1. Point defects, such as vacancies and interstitials, play an important role in the thermodynamics of 2D solids.
-2. Interstitial diffusion constants are larger than those of vacancies, with diinterstitials being slower than monointerstitials.
-3. Equilibrium behavior is observed for mono-interstitials, while local melting is suggested for di-interstitials, opening up opportunities for microscopic studies on the dynamics of melting in colloidal model systems.
+1) Point defects, such as vacancies and interstitials, play an important role in the thermodynamics of 2D solids.<br> 2) Interstitial diffusion constants are larger than those of vacancies, with diinterstitials being slower than monointerstitials.<br> 3) Equilibrium behavior is observed for mono-interstitials, while local melting is suggested for di-interstitials, opening up opportunities for microscopic studies on the dynamics of melting in colloidal model systems.<br>

 ### Abstract